ZhouShenggang/BGMA/README.md

-# Text Prototype Feature Assisted Learning for Multi-granularity Image-text Retrieval
+# Efficient Image-text Retrieval via Bi-Cross-Graph Learning and Multi-Grained Alignment

 This repository contains the official implementation of the paper: